-60 people visited the zoo one Saturday morning 26 of them were adults 13 of the adult's favourite animal was an elephant 24 of the children's favourite animal was an elephant
+60 people visited the zoo one Saturday 26 of them were adults.
+13 of the adult's favourite animal was an elephant, 24 of the children's favourite animal was an elephant a frequency tree is made up from part-whole models.
+One piece of information leads to another

-The overall total "60 people"
+The overall total 60 people